Liquidation by Winding up - Understanding the concept

-- Any transfer of shares or change of the shareholders cannot be carried out unless it is authorized by the court during the liquidation process.
+- Any transfer of shares or change of the shareholders cannot be carried out unless the court authorizes it during the liquidation process.

-- A shareholder or a creditor can file a claim for any further action against the company.
+- A shareholder or a creditor can file a claim for further action against the company.

-- A liquidator can be appointed before the court hearing, in the case the person that files the motion believes that the assets of the company are in danger.
+- A liquidator can be appointed before the court hearing if the person that files the motion believes that the company's assets are in danger.

-As we have seen, in both paths for the liquidation process by winding up, it is a complex procedure that would need to involve experts and third parties and various Hong Kong authorities, such as the High court, the Companies Registry, and the Inland Revenue Department.
-It is always advisable to contact experts on matters that are complex such as this to offer guidance through the process to increase the chance of a successful outcome.
+As we have seen, in both paths for the liquidation process by winding up, it is a complex procedure requiring experts, third parties, and various Hong Kong authorities, such as the High Court, the Companies Registry, and the Inland Revenue Department.
+It is always advisable to contact experts on complex matters such as this to offer guidance to increase the chance of a successful outcome.